Razyapoo/KGBClusteringDocumentation/user_documentation.md

 <h1 id="how-to-use-the-extension">How to use the extension?</h1>

-This guide will explain and teach you how the *"grouping of clusters"* extension works and what benefits it provides.
+This guide will explain and teach you how the "Grouping of clusters" extension works and what benefits it provides.

 <h2 id="configuration-selection">Configuration selection</h2>